10 Things You Should Know About Sustainable Investing. By: Hartford Funds

 governance.3 Your list may be quite different.
 Talk to your financial professional about the causes you

-10. Changing Perceptions – Despite some lingering reservations about sustainable investing, 57% of people
+support or issues that concern you. - Changing Perceptions – Despite some lingering reservations about sustainable investing, 57% of people

 say they would feel optimistic about incorporating sustainable funds into their portfolio.
 Many of